friflo/ECS-wiki/docs/events.md

 Tag types are mapped to `enum` ids with the `[MapTag<>]` attribute.
 The mapped id can be retrieved with `TagType.AsEnum<>()`.

-This is especially useful in the event handler `store.OnTagsChanged` using `TagsChanged.AddedTags` or `TagsChanged.RemovedTags`.
+This is especially useful in the event handler `store.OnTagsChanged` accessing the properties `TagsChanged.AddedTags` or `TagsChanged.RemovedTags`.
+Typically both properties contain none or only a single `TagType`.
 Before v3.5.0 a chain of `if`, `else if`, ... branches were required to execute code for added or removed tags.
 This pattern had two downsides:
 - The CPU had to execute multiple branches slowing down performance.